 Most people achieve 20/20 vision or better after their surgery, but LASIK results do vary.
 Some people may achieve only 20/40 vision or less, and may still need to wear glasses or contact lenses following laser vision correction, though your prescription level typically will be much lower than before.

-While the LASIK procedure itself has an excellent safety profile, post surgery issues can occur, such as infection or night glare (starbursts or halos that are most noticeable when you’re viewing lights at night, such as while you’re driving).
-A small percentage of people will need a LASIK enhancement, or “touch up” procedure, a few months after the primary LASIK surgery to achieve acceptable visual acuity.
+While the LASIK procedure itself has an excellent safety profile, post surgery issues can occur, such as infection, dry eye or night glare (starbursts, halos or rainbows that are most noticeable when you’re viewing lights at night, such as while you’re driving).
+Fewer than 3% of people will need a LASIK enhancement, or “touch up” procedure, a few months after the primary surgery to achieve ideal visual acuity.

 Claris Eye Care & Surgery has a world-class team who carefully craft vision correction solutions tailored to each of our patient’s needs.

 Dr. Carlson has conducted thousands of LASIK surgeries with high success rates.
-He utilizes two different laser platforms to perform laser vision corrections: Alcon Wavelight EX500 Wavefront Optimized Excimer laser and the new Contoura topography-guided system.
+He utilizes two different laser platforms to perform laser vision corrections: Alcon Wavelight EX500 Wavefront Optimized Excimer laser and the Contoura topography-guided system.

 The Wavelight EX500 laser provides a very wide range of treatments and is extremely fast.
 In fact, more people can be candidates for laser vision correction with this laser than ever before.
 The speed of the EX500 laser makes for an easier treatment experience.

 Dr. Carlson performs all procedures exclusively at the Phillips Eye Institute, which specializes in the diagnosis, treatment and care of eye disorders and diseases.
 People from a five-state region come to the Phillips Eye Institute for an array of services, from diagnostic tests and vision rehabilitation to laser eye treatments and specialized eye care.

 If you’re not a candidate for LASIK a number of other vision correction surgeries are available, such as PRK or LASEK laser eye surgery or phakic IOL surgery.
 Dr. Carlson and our team welcome your visit to discuss these and to determine which is right for you.